eliza-souza/eliza-souza/README.md

 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: elizasouza1995a@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I originally studied Dentistry in Brazil before switching to Computer Science, and I’m also passionate about fashion, art, and creative design!
+- ⚡ Fun fact: I originally studied Dentistry in Brazil before switching to Computer Science.
+I like making art that is fashionable and responsive with code.

 <!---
 eliza-souza/eliza-souza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.